Mahesh-Yarra-2005/C-_codes/README.md

 }

-//code which checks the numbers whether it is a power of 2 or not.
+//**code which checks the numbers whether it is a power of 2 or not.**

 #include <iostream>
 using namespace std;